How can I support the Kitchener Blues Festival since it’s ‘free’?

 There are sponsor areas at the Main Stage and the OLG Clocktower Stage: Tickets are not sold.
 They are part of sponsorship packages and provided to sponsors as part of their benefits.
 If you want to learn more about sponsorship opportunities please contact us.
-Raise your company’s visibility with close to 150,000 visitors.
+Raise your company’s visibility with over 150,000 visitors.
 Just email [email protected] to take advantage of a range of customized opportunities available to you!

 What about Parking?

 Pick a “P” on this map.

 Volunteers: The positive community energy of sharing in this experience begins and ends with over 400 volunteers who make this happen.